Falasefemi2/ecommerce/README.md

 ### Category Endpoints

--`GET /api/v1/categories`: Get a list of all categories.
+- `GET /api/v1/categories`: Get a list of all categories.
--`POST /api/v1/categories/add`: Create a new category.
+- `POST /api/v1/categories/add`: Create a new category.
--`GET /api/v1/categories/{id}`: Get a specific category by its ID.
+- `GET /api/v1/categories/{id}`: Get a specific category by its ID.
--`GET /api/v1/categories/by-name`: Find products by category and brand.
+- `GET /api/v1/categories/by-name`: Find products by category and brand.
--`DELETE /api/v1/categories/{id}`: Delete a category by its ID.
+- `DELETE /api/v1/categories/{id}`: Delete a category by its ID.
--`PUT /api/v1/categories/{id}`: Update an existing category.
+- `PUT /api/v1/categories/{id}`: Update an existing category.
-""

 ## Contributing